-As part of our animal therapy program, we are proud to have two full-time service dogs on our team.
+As part of our animal therapy program, we are proud to have four full-time service dogs on our team.

-Both dogs are here to comfort patients and families through bedside visits, as well as motivate and assistance during certain types of therapy and rehabilitation.
+While Denver, Bindi, and Fawn work “full-time” in C.S.
+Mott Children’s Hospital, Anna shares her time between Mott and some of the adult inpatient units at Michigan Medicine.
+No matter where they are, all dogs are here to comfort patients and families through bedside visits, as well as motivate and assist during certain types of therapy and rehabilitation.

 In addition to our hospital dog program, we also host visits from Therapaws of Michigan.
 Therapaws teams have been visiting University of Michigan Health System patients since 1987.
 There are currently more than 25 teams that visit various U-M Health System locations.
 Therapaws volunteers (owner and dog) are matched with units and visit patients during regularly scheduled visits.
 Unit Hosts select and prepare patients to receive visits from these canine companions.
 Therapaws of Michigan uses a strict screening protocol to ensure the selection of well-mannered dogs of sound temperament and good health.

 Under the supervision of trained volunteers, these special dogs visit patients in a variety of settings: their inpatient rooms; during physical and occupational therapy sessions; in waiting rooms, and in other settings deemed appropriate by hospital staff.